mirage/alcotest/README.md

   ]
 ```

-The result is a self-contained binary which display the test results.
+The result is a self-contained binary which displays the test results.
 Use
-`./simple.byte --help` to see more runtime options.
+`./simple.byte --help` to see the runtime options.

 ```shell
 $ ./simple.byte